SaraKhild/city-service/README.md

 <br>

 ## Overview
+<strong>RMapReactive</strong> is a reactive variant of the <strong>Redisson framework's map interface</strong>, providing asynchronous and non-blocking operations for handling key-value pairs in Redis.
+It offers efficient and scalable methods for storing and retrieving data, making it ideal for real-time applications.

-  In this project, we will see how to <strong>integrate the city api</strong> to store their information in <strong>Redis</strong> and benefit from it.
+In this project, we will see how to <mark>integrate the city API to store their information in Redis and benefit from it using RMapReactive to ensure efficient and scalable data management.</mark>

  <br>